soffes/blog/archive/cheddar/2012-06-24-shirts-are-on-the-way/shirts-are-on-the-way.markdown

 ---
-title: Shirts Are On The Way!
+tags:
-categories: gear
+- gear
 ---

+# Shirts Are On The Way!

 Soon you’ll be able to order your very own Cheddar shirt!
 It is printed on a 100% cotton orange American Apparel shirt.
 The Cheddar logo appears across the chest in white.
 The shirt is unisex and will be available in the following adult sizes: small, medium, large, XL, and XXL.